DailyGrind-Sem6/Docs/Writerside/topics/Project-overview.md

 ## App structure

-The application is divided into three main application: Frontend, API Gateway, and Post Service.
+The application is divided into three main applications: Frontend, API Gateway, and Post Service.
 Each backend service has its own responsibilities and communicates with the others through Kafka.

 - **Frontend**: The frontend service is responsible for serving the user interface of the application.
 It communicates with the API Gateway to fetch and display data.
 - **API Gateway**: The API Gateway service acts as a reverse proxy for the other services.
 It receives requests from the frontend and forwards them to the appropriate service.